Llano, Texas: Southern Hotel

-Adjacent to the museum is the Historic Railyard District in which a train depot hosts a railroad museum and visitor's center.

 Education

 The City of Llano is served by the Llano Independent School District, which includes Packsaddle Elementary, Llano Elementary, Llano Junior High, and Llano High School.
 Llano's mascot is the Yellow Jacket and the school colors are orange and black.
-The Llano Independent School District serves about 1,900 students, and is currently a part of District-13AAAA, also including Wimberly, Austin Eastside Memorial, Bandera, Cuero, and Navarro.
+The Llano Independent School District serves about 1,900 students, and is currently a part of District 1-AAA, also including Blanco, Comfort, Ingram Moore, Brady and Florence.

 Recreation

 Hunting

-Llano is widely known as the Deer Capital of Texas.
+Llano is widely known as the Deer Capital of Texas, though its effort to be officially designated as such was rejected in 2016.

 The density of white-tailed deer in the Llano Basin is the highest in the nation.
 Hunters from all over come to Llano for deer, quail, dove, feral pig, and turkey hunting, using guns or bows.

-Fishing

-The spring-fed Llano River, which runs through the city, offers some of the best fishing in the area, and has become well known to fly anglers throughout Texas.
-The eastern border of Llano County features three of the Texas Highland Lakes, including Lake Buchanan, Inks Lake, and Lake LBJ.
-Today, white bass, striped bass, largemouth bass, catfish, spotted bass, crappie, and Guadalupe bass attract fisherman to these lakes year round.

 Birding

 The bald eagle makes its home in Llano County during its annual winter migration with most birds found around the Lake Buchanan area.